flipk/sqlite3gen/README.md

 The `delete_rowid` field uses the current rowid value in the object to delete.
 The rowid field is the only field of the object consumed in the delete method.

+The `get_by_rowid` fetches a row from the table using the rowid value.

 ### CUSTOM queries